 New features sometimes draw upon earlier versions or design features: by the Mozart Rail® (“blow”) (DGB 20 2014 003 845.7) key-depth in grand pianos is reduced to 8 mm, and hammer distance to the strings is shortened to 36 mm.
 This makes softer pppp playing possible, even in cases of faster repetition.
 George Steingraeber developed this pianissimo pedal for Engelbert Humperdinck in 1897.

 Steingraeber & Söhne offers additional sound options, e.g. the Mozart Rail.
 With the Mozart Rail the instrument becomes faster and more ‚Mozart-like‘; the sound gets lighter and more silvery, but also more sustained.
-A lock mechanism enables continuous adjustment between 8,1 mm and ca. 10,2 mm touch depth prior to playing.
+A hand operator enables continuous adjustment between 8,1 mm and ca. 10,2 mm touch depth prior to playing.

 Ratko Delorko, concert pianist, says that such a function "is a fantastic solution.
 You can now do things that would be impossible on other grands!”